arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 The above example will in general include system collections, but will exclude the specified three collections from continuous replication.

-The HTTP REST API methods for fetching the replication inventory and for dumping collections also support the `includeSystem` control flag via a URL parameter of the same name.
+The HTTP RESTful API methods for fetching the replication inventory and for dumping collections also support the `includeSystem` control flag via a URL parameter of the same name.